The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst’s The Dead (lime green, racing green) (signed) is estimated to be worth between £4,500 and £6,500.
-This foil block artwork, created in 2014, has an auction history of three sales since its entry to the market in May 2011.
-There have been no sales within the last 12 months or the last five years.
-The edition size of this work is limited to 15.
+Damien Hirst's The Dead (lime green, racing green) from 2014 is a signed Foil Block artwork with an estimated value of £3,950 to £6,000.
+This piece has been sold 3 times at auction since its initial sale on 7th May 2011.
+There have been no sales in the last 12 months.
+The edition size of this artwork is limited to 15.

 Meaning & Analysis